draygen/scum-json-to-sheets/README.md

 # scum-json-to-sheets
-SCUM JSON to Google Sheets utility
+PC Game SCUM JSON to Google Sheets utility

 The goal of the project is to create a tool with a GUI that facilitates the interaction between JSON files and Google Sheets.
 This tool will essentially serve as a bridge to translate and synchronize data between these two formats..